jtkaufman737/CMSC-495/README.md

 # Project Setup and Dependencies

+**Quick Note**: Unfortunately, I _do not have a Windows machine to practice on_ so these instructions are specific to flavors of Linux.
+I tried looking at how to do it with Docker, but even that runs into limitations without me giving someone a lot of complicated UI instructions since apparently windows cmd is not the normal way people interface with Docker on that OS.
+Long story short, I tried but for now *nix it is.

 ## Backend

 For *nix systems you should already have python installed.
 You can confirm by running `python3 --version`.
 If you do not have python3 you will need to [install it](https://www.python.org/downloads/).